 Luke 15 begins with Jesus eating with “tax collectors and sinners.”
 The Pharisees grumbled, “This man receives sinners and eats with them” (Luke 15:2).

 Jesus explains what he is doing with three parables: the lost sheep, the lost coin, and the lost son.
-The point of each is that when Jesus eats with sinners, what’s happening is that the Father in heaven is seeking the lost.
+The point of each is that when Jesus eats with sinners, the Father in heaven is seeking the lost.
 The physician is tending the sick (Luke 5:30–31).
 That’s the meaning of Jesus’s ministry.

 Seeking Lost Legalists Too

-The older brother “was angry and refused to go in” (verse 28).
+The older brother “was angry and refused to go in” (Luke 15:28).
 He said to his father, “Look, these many years I have served you, and I never disobeyed your command, yet you never gave me a young goat, that I might celebrate with my friends.
-But when this son of yours came, who has devoured your property with prostitutes, you killed the fattened calf for him!” (verses 29–30).
+But when this son of yours came, who has devoured your property with prostitutes, you killed the fattened calf for him!”
+(Luke 15:29–30).

 Five Tender Expressions from the Father